 - Our head of modern foreign languages has been visiting Tuckswood Academy, teaching MFL to Year 5 and 6 pupils.

-- A forthcoming hockey tournament and primary sessions in music, languages, and dance.
+- Hockey tournament and primary sessions in music, languages, and dance.

 If you would like to discuss any issues regarding transition, please contact Mrs S Ferguson by email at email@example.com or call 01603 628181.